Engineering-Research-and-Development/qu4lity-cloud-bridge/README.md

   <tr>
    <td>POST</td>
    <td>/stations</td>
-   <td>Returns all station.
+   <td>Returns all stations.
 You can pass the followings as body parameter:
      <ul>
       <li><a>machinery_id</a>: Int</li>
      </ul>